 A Cultural Anthropologist by training, Mirjam grew up in and around Amsterdam.
-Mirjam is the founder of the Summer Programmes Office, starting with the Summer Institute on Addiction and the Summer Institute on Sexuality, Culture & Society over 20 years ago.
+Mirjam is the founder of the Summer Programmes Office, starting with the Summer Institute on Addiction and the Summer Institute on Sexuality, Culture & Society over 24 years ago.
 Mirjam is an alumna of the University of Amsterdam, and has devoted her professional life to the creation and development of academic programmes.
 Mirjam also gives lectures in summer programmes, and is a lifelong fan of Amsterdam's football team, Ajax, and a major foodie.
-Along with Grace and Ian, Mirjam leads the Summer Programmes Office's year-round team in order to bring quality programmes and experiences to students from across the world.
+Along with Grace, Ian, and Charlotte, Mirjam leads the Summer Programmes Office's year-round team in order to bring quality programmes and experiences to students from across the world.

-Originally from the United States, Grace has been living and working in the Netherlands after completing her studies at the University of Amsterdam in Political Science.
-Grace has developed programmes on Security Governance and Conflict Resolution, as well as Migration and Integration, as well as managing and developeing summer school programmes, curricula, and managing scholarships.
-Grace is an avid puzzle and logic-game enthusiast, and as a former exchange student, passionate about travel and education.
+Originally from the United States, Grace has been living and working in the Netherlands after completing her studies (MSc) at the University of Amsterdam in Political Science.
+Grace has developed many programmes, among them our courses on Security Governance and Conflict Resolution, as well as Migration and Integration, and Economics and Game Theory.
+Grace is also responsible for managing curricula, and our extensive scholarships network, and developing new summer school programmes.
+Grace's scholarly interests lie in political science, (cyber) security, and economics.

 Ian moved to the Netherlands from Canada to undertake a degree in Cultural Analysis at the University of Amsterdam.
-Ian is responsible for managing and developing summer school programmes, the media landscape of the office, and is the coordinator of the Pre-University Honours Programmes.
-When he's not on his bike in the dunes or on a train to a different city, you can easily find him in a museum soaking up Dutch culture.
+Ian is responsible for managing summer school programmes, developing partnerships, and coordinating the media landscape of the office.
+He is the main contact person for students in Amsterdam throughout the summer.
+Ian's academic work surrounds education practices and cultural memory/cultural institutions in (post) colonial societies.

 Dr Marie-Louise Janssen is the Track Coordinator of Gender, Sexuality and Society (MSc Sociology) and is one of the Academic Directors of Introduction to Sexuality Studies, as well as a module coordinator in the Summer Institute on Sexuality, Culture and Society.
 Marie-Louise Janssen lectures in the areas of gender and sexuality studies, migration and human trafficking and ethnographic research methods and techniques at the department of Cultural Anthropology of the University of Amsterdam.